mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 #### Underwater and dreamy scenes

-The process above for creating reflections can also be used to paint beautiful underwater scenes.
+The same process for creating reflections can be used to paint beautiful underwater scenes as well.

 <figure class="third">
   <a href="{{ site.url }}/images/pencil-53-guavagleelesley-lg.jpg"><img src="{{ site.url }}/images/pencil-53-guavagleelesley-700.jpg" alt="scuba diver painted with Pencil"></a>